daniyalshah/CSCI2020U-FinalProject/FinalProject/README.md

 ## Group Members:

 Syed Daniyal Shah,
-Mustafa Alazzawe, & Shane Rego
+Mustafa Alazzawe & Shane Rego

+*Each group member contributed equally*

 ## How To Use